 The Latest: Female burned in pipeline protest camp fire

-The camp is on federal land, an...
-BISMARCK, N.D. - The Latest on plans to close a protest encampment near the Dakota Access pipeline construction site in North Dakota : About 150 protesters are marching arm-in-arm out of the Dakota Access pipeline protest camp while singing and playing drums.
-The campers were headed down a highway near the camp, but it's unclear where they're going.
+The Latest on plans to close a protest encampment near the Dakota Access pipeline construction site in North Dakota : Authorities say one person has been burned in fires set by protesters as a longstanding encampment near the Dakota Access oil pipeline is shut down in North Dakota.
+Cecily Fong, a spokeswoman for the state Department of Emergency Services, says the extent of the unidentified female's injuries weren't known.

 Add your comments below